drohal3/fullstackopen-part5/README.md

 Make a test which ensures that if the like button is clicked twice, the event handler the component received as props is called twice.

 **Solution:**
+Implemented as a new test.

+## Exercise 5.16: Blog list tests, step4
+**Task:**
+Make a test for the new blog form.
+The test should check, that the form calls the event handler it received as props with the right details when a new blog is created.

+**Solution:**
+Implemented in BlogForm.test.js file.